souyang/unit-grader/FUTURE_WORK.md

 Typer already support this functionality.
 Check out [here](https://typer.tiangolo.com/tutorial/prompt/) for detail information.

 ## Configuration Management
-Allow users to configure the CLI tool using a configuration file

 ### Introduction
-Allow users to configure the CLI tool using a configuration file.
+Allow users to configure the CLI tool using an external configuration file.

 ### Why it matters
 - Users can tailor the behavior of the CLI tool to suit their specific needs and preferences.

 - Configuration files provide a consistent and standardized way for users to set options and parameters rather than error-prone manual input

-- Configuration files are typically easier to read and understand than command-line arguments, especially when dealing with a large number of options
+- Configuration files are typically easier to read and understand than command-line arguments, especially when dealing with a large number of options.

 ### Tools available in the market
 The configuration file could be Json, Yaml file.
-- PyYAML for reading yaml file
+- [PyYAML](https://pypi.org/project/PyYAML/) for reading yaml file.
-- Python's default `json` module for reading json file
+- Python's default [`json`](https://docs.python.org/3/library/json.html) module for reading json file.

 ## Observeability